wlh18/react-2/README.md

 ### Receiving Props Class Component

 Receiving props as a `class component` is not the same as a functional component.
-We no longer need to set a parameter in anyway to recive the `props` object.
+We no longer need to set a parameter in any way to receive the `props` object.
 This object is actually built into the class component so we will access it through the class itself using the `this` keyword.

 Let's create that same child componet but in class form: